 More than 4,000 people suffered from serious bleeding issues after using the blood thinner, Pradaxa.
 This includes gastrointestinal, rectal and brain bleeding.
 Over 540 patients lost their lives because of this fatal side effect.
 Thousands of others reported serious harm.
 Boehringer Ingelheim still denies any wrongdoing; however, the company announced in May 2014 that they would pay $650 million to settle before the lawsuit went to jury trial.
 This amounted to an average of $162,500 per claimant.

-Lawsuits claimed that Boehringer Ingelheim did not adequately label Pradaxa, lied in published studies claiming the drug is safer than warfarin, misrepresented the drug, did not require patients to return to the doctor for dosage adjustment, failed to establish a treatment protocol, intentionally concealed the dangers of Pradaxa and did not warn consumers.
+Lawsuits claimed that Boehringer Ingelheim did not adequately label the blood thinner, lied in published studies claiming the drug is safer than warfarin, misrepresented the drug, did not require patients to return to the doctor for dosage adjustment, failed to establish a treatment protocol, intentionally concealed the dangers of Pradaxa and did not warn consumers.

 Deaths Attributed to Pradaxa Use

-Only 10% of serious and fatal events are reported directly to the FDA.
-The rest are submitted by drug manufacturers or health professionals.
+Surprisingly, only 10% of serious and fatal events are reported directly to the FDA.
+Drug manufacturers or health professionals submit the rest.
 In 2012, 1,158 cases of serious bleeding that resulted in the death of Pradaxa users were recorded.
 Additional deaths are likely to occur as Pradaxa remains available in the U.S. market.

 Uncontrollable bleeding risk can turn deadly in a variety of ways, including: